 Cindered Shadows tests your ability to work with a small roster over multiple battles and limited experience.
 And because there’s limited money to repair weapons or buy new ones, you have to strategize which weapons are used when.
 There’s also a few new tracks such as Shackled Wolves which are added to the battle music you can listen to.
 The map variety is not quite as strong however which adds very few additions.
 Most of the maps you’ll encounter are reused or redressed versions of maps from the main game.
 It’s not necessarily terrible to have the maps reused since there are new objectives for the missions that take place on them but it would be nice to have new areas to explore in the DLC.

 This mode is a mixed bag because while there’s pressure to spread out experience and weapon durability among your units, none of it really matters in the end.
-That’s because the Cindered Shadows mode is a solo experience.
-It has its own save files and narrative that deviates from the timelines that we experience in the base game.
+That’s because the Cindered Shadows mode is a self-contained experience.
+It has its own save files and a narrative that deviates from the timelines that we experience in the base game.

 As you progress through the story, you’ll unlock the ability to recruit the four new characters to your roster in the main game.
 One aspect of the main game that frustrated me was the ratio of units you could bring to most battles compared to the amount of recruitable units.
 Three Houses has a huge roster but it often felt like recruiting everyone wasn’t worth it because of the limited amount of battle time that each unit would get if you were attempting to level all of them up.

 This doesn’t get improved with the DLC so now there’s even more characters squeezed into the roster.
 Granted, I had done three playthroughs of the game before using the DLC characters so my focus for the fourth playthrough was on the new characters with being distracted by existing characters that I had already gotten the chance to use.
 But it would be nice to have more room and choice on the battlefield when there’s such a large amount of units to choose from.